SeoyeonPark/sample-eda-spring/README.md

 make docker-push
 ```

+After you push docker image to Amazon ECR, please go back to cdk deployment.

+---
-### Force deploy to ECS Service
+#### Force deploy to ECS Service

+Please use the command below after you modify this application.

+1. After modifying the application, build & push docker images to ECR.
-Update ECS service using _latest_ tagged docker image in Amazon ECR
+2. Update ECS service using _latest_ tagged docker image in Amazon ECR

 >__WARNING!__
 >
 >The aws cli command below updates ecs service directly without CI/CD pipeline.
 >
 >Please do not use this command in __production environment__.
-This command is for workshop only.
+This command only used in workshop.

 ```shell
 aws ecs update-service \